What really is “strength” in the context of supermarket packaging? Let’s delve in and investigate. Dark Roast Coffee vs Light Roast.

 It’s a tricky subject matter as there are a lot of variables at play.
 It’s not just down to the beans themselves, it’s also about what method you use to make coffee.
 For example, pourover coffee methods like V60, Kalita or Chemex will produce more caffeine than an Aeropress.
 Alexa Tucker writes a great article on how each brew method produces varying amounts of caffeine.

-To summarise, dark and lightly roasted beans have pretty much the same levels of caffeine.
+To summarise, dark and light roasted coffee beans have pretty much the same levels of caffeine.

 However, if we are talking about a single cup of coffee, dark roast coffee will have a higher caffeine content.
 The reason for this is they have less mass – they physically use more beans per gram than a lightly roasted coffee which in turn means there will be more caffeine present.